jrpotter/notebook/calculus/series.md

 %%ANKI
 Basic
 What can be said about an interior point of a power series's circle of convergence?
-Back: The series absolutely converges for the given point.
+Back: The series absolutely converges at the given point.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1774559672521-->
 END%%